plewis/plewis.github.io/phylogenetics/lab-ggtree.md

 ### Reading and storing a tree

-We're dealing with a tree in the Newick file format, which the function `read.newick` from the package `treeio` can handle:
+:large_blue_diamond: We're dealing with a tree in the Newick file format, which the function `read.newick` from the package `treeio` can handle:

     tree <- read.newick("moths.txt")

-You may need to use the `setwd` command to set the working directory to the same directory in which you saved the _moths.txt_ file.
+:large_blue_diamond: You may need to use the `setwd` command to set the working directory to the same directory in which you saved the _moths.txt_ file.
 For example, if _moths.txt_ were in my `ggtreelab` directory, I would use a `setwd` command like this:

     setwd("/Users/plewis/ggtreelab")

+The above working directory path is for a MacIntosh computer; the path specification is different for Windows machines.
+If you are confused about how to specify the path. try typing

+    getwd()

+to see what R thinks is the current working directory.
+This should give you some hints about how to specify your actual working directory path.

 R can handle more than just Newick formatted tree files.
 To see what other file formats from the various phylogenetic software that R can handle, checkout `treeio`.
 The functionality within `treeio` used to be part of the `ggtree` package itself, but the authors recently split `ggtree` in two with one part (`ggtree`) handling mostly plotting, and the other other part (`treeio`) handling mostly file input/output operations.